SixBeeps/imagetohex/README.md

 4. Load your spritesheet by pressing the "Load..." button and navigating to it.
 5. Click "Generate".
 A bunch of hex data will pop up in the text box.
 You're done!
 ## Disclaimer
 The icon (Scratch Cat) used in the executable and provided in this repository DOES NOT belong to me.
-It is property of MIT.
+It is property of MIT and the Lifelong Kindergarten Group.